infochimps-labs/wukong/README.md

     new(attrs)
   end

   # Turn this Person into a basic data structure.
+Supports the usage
+  # of the `--to` flag on the command-line.
   #
   # @return [Hash]
   def to_wire